 Mister Miracle appears in Kingdom Come, Superman: Dark Side, Justice League: Another Nail.
 In Superman/Batman a female version of the character Miss Miracle is shown alongside Big Bard.

 Mister Miracle made his animation debut in the DCAU's 'Superman: The Animated Series' , albeit non-speaking cameo appearances, in the two-part episode 'Apokolips...
 Now!'
 'Scott is firstly seen as an infant during Highfather's exchange with Darkseid for Orion.
 Mister Miracle is also later seen as a background extra when the forces of New Genesis (along with Lightray and Black Racer) come to Earth to fend off Darkseid's invasion.

 Mister Miracle appears in a picture on a computer screen in the Justice League Watchtower with his wife in the two-parted episode The Call.

-Mister Miracle appears at the end of the episode Twilight.
+As with his appearances on Superman: The Animated Series, Mister Miracle makes a non-speaking cameo appearance on New Genesis at the end of the episode Twilight.

 Justice League Unlimited